keptn-contrib/job-executor-service/README.md

         match: "locust"
 ```

-If the service receives an event which matches the name and the jsonpath match expression, the specified tasks are
+If the service receives an event which matches the name, and the jsonpath match expression, the specified tasks are
 executed.
 E.g. the following cloud event would match the jsonpath above:

 ```json